KLubina/Elite-Footballers-Following-Pattern/README.md

 # Elite-Footballers-Following-Pattern

-I just wanted to find out what an elite-footballer "consumes", maybe this can explain why they are elite and others aren't
+I just wanted to find out what an elite-footballer "consumes" on Instagram.
+This could maybe explain why they are elite and while others aren't.